Puppy In The Park

 Chromatic sections are written as using only finger 2 to play.
 However, the “Make This Your Own” section suggests experimenting with typical chromatic finger numbers 1 and 3.
 This allows students with a greater range of dexterity to play this piece.

 Finger numbers are written in to start and accidentals are written in.
-The most difficult rhythm is the dotted quarter-eighth note rhythms.
+The most difficult rhythm is the dotted quarter-eighth note rhythm.
 However, these are followed by half notes to help students reset.

 “Puppy In The Park” Bonus: